ahmedjoubest/Global-Biodiversity/README.md

-# Extra Assignments
+# Features

 ## Infrastructure Skill
-I deployed the app on a shiny-server installed on my Debian instance.
-I used a reverse proxy to point to my DNS (quick method): https://biodiversity-data.ahmedjou.com/.
+- deploye the app on a shiny-server installed on my Debian instance.
+I used a reverse proxy to point to my DNS (quick method): https://ahmedjouworker.shinyapps.io/Global-Biodiversity/.

 ## JavaScript/UI Skill
 I used custom CSS to achieve the desired visual effect.
 Additionally, I implemented three trivial interactive features for the data visualization using JavaScript: